 Teacher, York Region District School Board

 Nicole attended the University of Waterloo where she earned her Bachelor of Science Degree in Kinesiology in 2007.
 Throughout her studies she served for 5 years as an Athletic Therapist for the University of Waterloo's Varsity Soccer and Rugby teams.
 She worked as a Kinesiologist for 8 years at The Chousky Centre a spinal rehabilitation and neuropathy clinic where she implemented skills learned from Dr. Stuart McGill.
-Her passion for educating patients on the importance of physical competencies and leading a healthy lifestyle fuelled her desire to return to school to complete her Bachelor of Education at the Ontario Tech University.
-She currently works for the YRDSB as a Science and PHE Secondary Teacher and pursing her Master of Education at Ontario Tech Univeristy.
+Her passion for educating patients on the importance of physical competencies and leading a healthy lifestyle fuelled her desire to return to school to complete her Bachelor of Education at Ontario Tech University.
+Her passion has continued into Instruction & Curriculum design, Adult Education and Technology and she is currently enrolled in her Master of Education exploring all that Ontario Tech U has to offer in those domains.

 Dr. Scott White, B.PhEd.
 Hons., D.C., B.Ed., OCT,